- Reed Hastings started Netflix after incurring a $40 late fee on Apollo 13’s VHS copy.

 The only thing that needs testing on this page is the sheer amount of exits present on the page.
 The page is filled with navigation links and though I could tolerate the ones at the bottom of the page, what I don’t get is why they have a navigation link in the first point of their copy.
 This needs to be tested a.s.a.p.

-Now it’s time to fulfill my promise; the dissemination of my super power, The Landing Page Checklist that can optimize every landing page perfectly.
-When you sit down to create your landing page open up this checklist and see just how well your landing page does.
-Think of each point on the list as a tool that’ll get you closer to your conversion goal.
+Now it’s time to fulfill my promise; the dissemination of my super power, The post-click landing page Checklist that can optimize every post-click landing page perfectly.
+When you sit down to create your post-click landing page open up this checklist and see just how well your post-click landing page does.
+Think of each point on the list as a tool that’ll get you closer to your conversion goals.

-You can download the pdf version of The Only Landing Page Checklist You’ll Ever Need Here.
+You can download the pdf version of The Only post-click landing page Checklist You’ll Ever Need Here.